 There has been a steady movement within the field of trauma therapy over the past few decades towards the increasing recognition that:

 - Psychological trauma (i.e., PTSD, acute trauma and developmental trauma) is primarily held within the body and nervous system,

 - Working directly with the body (via sensations, impulses, breath, posture, etc.) is therefore key to resolving entrenched trauma conditions,

 - That a particular attitude of open curiosity to one’s present experience—i.e., mindfulness—is an extremely helpful component to recovering from these conditions.

 As therapists and other helping professions supporting people who grapple with unresolved trauma, we are very fortunate that a number of methods have been developed in recent years that incorporate these principles, and which have been providing tremendous healing for millions of people around the world who have struggled with trauma conditions.
-Among the most well established of these methods are Hakomi, Sensorimotor Psychotherapy, Somatic Experiencing and EMDR.
+Among the most well established of these methods are Hakomi, Sensorimotor Psychotherapy, and Somatic Experiencing.

 In this half-year trauma training, you will learn and practice an integrative approach to mindful/somatic trauma therapy that draws from the collective wisdom and practice of these and other closely related methods.
 In particular, you will…